 So, how do you go about acquiring ‘dressage legs’?

 Read on for some helpful tips on how to lengthen your lower leg.

 Finding your ‘dressage leg’

-The key to developing a longer lower leg is finding your centre of gravity and opening up your hips.
+The key to developing a longer lower leg is finding your center of gravity and opening up your hips.

 Once you’ve achieved this, you will find that your legs automatically become longer.

-To find your centre of gravity, try the following exercise:
+To find your center of gravity, try the following exercise: